 Venezuela violated rights of protesters: rights group

-CARACAS (Reuters) - Venezuela's government has violated the rights of opposition protesters through beatings, illegal detentions and failure to follow due process, rights group Human Rights Watch said in a report released on Monday.
+CARACAS (Reuters) - Venezuela has violated the rights of opposition protesters through beatings, illegal detentions and failure to follow due process, Human Rights Watch said in a report released on Monday.

-The group, which Venezuela's socialist government views as a pawn of the U.S. government, said troops used excessive force against peaceful protesters and that state prosecutors and judges tolerated or participated in the abuses.
+The report, entitled "Punished for Protesting," said troops used excessive force against peaceful protesters, and that state prosecutors and judges tolerated or participated in the abuses.

-The New York-based group's report was based on research in March on 45 cases of "serious human rights violations." (here)
+The report was based on research in March on 45 cases of "serious human rights violations."

-The group interviewed more than 90 people including victims and their family members and more than a dozen lawyers who provided them legal counsel.
+The group interviewed more than 90 people, including victims and their families, and more than a dozen lawyers who provided legal counsel.

-The group alleged 10 torture cases, with incidents of electric shocks, burns and threats of rape or execution.
+The New York-based group alleged 10 torture cases, with incidents of electric shocks, burns and threats of rape or execution.

 At least 41 people have died, including both government and opposition supporters plus security force members, since protests began in early February, according to official figures.

-Nearly 800 people have been injured, and 197 remain in jail from more than 2,000 arrested overall.
+Nearly 800 people have been injured and 197 of the more than 2,000 people arrested remain in jail.

-Maduro has acknowledged some abuses by security officials, but hotly denies accusations of a systematic campaign of human rights violations and says Venezuela's security forces were transformed when his predecessor Hugo Chavez took power in 1998.
+President Nicolas Maduro has acknowledged some abuses by security officials, but hotly denies accusations of a systematic campaign of human rights violations.
+He says Venezuela's security forces were transformed when his predecessor Hugo Chavez took power in 1998.